guildai/guildai/guild/tests/copy-source.md

 # Copying source

-Source code is copied for each run according to the model `source` attr.
+Source code is copied for each run according to the model `snapshot-source` attr.

 The function that copies the source is `op_util.copy_source`.
 For our tests however, we'll use the private version `copy_source`, which